csabato10/csabato10/README.md

 My name is Chiara (she/her) and I'm currently a student at UNC Chapel Hill pursuing a Bachelor of Science in Computer Science with minors in Data Science and Italian.

-I'm enjoy learning new programming languages and creating unique and complex projects that challenge my understanding and skills.
-I have had the opportunity to grow my experience in Software Development through an intership at Ally in Summer 2023.
-Here I got exposure to skills I had yet to encounter in my classes, including AWS, Agile management, and GitLab CI/CD pipelines.
+I enjoy learning new programming languages and creating unique and complex projects that challenge my understanding and skills.
+My aspirations going into a career in technology is to work on applications that are going to improve and enhance day-to-day life.

-During the semester, I work as a TA where I tutor students in fundamental programming concepts and assist with Python assignments.
-I also work with a team of organizers to put on Pearl Hacks - an annual beginner-friendly hackathon at UNC Chapel Hill for women and gender non-conforming students.

 <!--
 **csabato10/csabato10** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.